FOR QSLs FROM KW6J or KW6J / 7, PLEASE SEND A SASE WITH YOUR CARD, THANKS !

 Previous call signs: W6LZP, NC6L, K7ENN

-I operate from California with a ground mounted SEA marine coupler/tuner and a #26 buss wire sloping (stealth) antenna (no antennas allowed in housing area).
-The system works on all bands 160 to 10 with 100 watts and can't be seen by anyone as the wire is so small.
+I operate from my California QTH with a ground mounted SEA marine coupler/tuner and #26 buss wire sloping (stealth) antennas (antennas are not allowed in my housing area).
+The antenna systems work on all bands 160 to 10 with 100 watts or more and can't be seen by anyone because the wire is so small.
+Putting up good working stealth antennas is a real challenge but a lot of fun....you need to do it when the neighbors are not watching and wondering what you are doing up on the roof of the house or climbing around in the trees....hi....hi....

-I have also started using a remote system from California with the transmitter and antennas located at the Arizona QTH SW of Flagstaff.
+I have also started using a remote system from California with the transmitter and antennas located at my favorite Arizona QTH.
 It works very well using the REMOTERIG system and a TS-480HX.
 Other hams don't usually know I'm operating remote unless I tell them that I am doing so.
+No computers are needed...only the two little REMOTERIG black boxes hooked to a modem router at the transmitter site and where ever I decide I want to operate from remotely.
+Operating the station remotely is a lot of fun especially when no one knows that is what you are doing.

 I'm currently associated with the Yavapai Amateur Radio Club in Prescott, Arizona and have in the past (when I was working at the Jet Propulsion Lab in Pasadena, California) been associated with the JPL and Cal Tech amateur radio clubs.

-Thanks for stopping by here and looking at my information and, if we have had a QSO in the past, thanks for that.
+Thanks for stopping by here and looking at my information and photos, if we have had a QSO in the past, thanks for that.
 I'm sure I really enjoyed it !!

 Brian, KW6J and KW6J / 7